anhinga/jax-pytree-example/August-2023/README.md

 `pip install --upgrade "jax[cpu]"`

-and reproduced the example from the README of this repository
+and reproduced the example from the README of this repository (JAX 0.4.14, tree-math 0.2.0)

 `pip install tree-math`